13 min read

 Cons:

-RX Loudness Control is a specialised module within the renowned iZotope RX suite, designed specifically to help audio professionals manage and optimise the loudness levels of their recordings.
-Built with AI-powered processing, this tool ensures your audio meets strict broadcast and streaming platform standards—such as EBU R128, ITU-R BS.1770-3, and ATSC A/85—making it an essential asset for anyone working in television, radio, podcasting, or online video production.
+RX Loudness Control is a specialised module in the iZotope RX suite, made to help professionals manage and optimise loudness.
+Its AI-powered processing helps your audio meet strict broadcast and streaming standards such as EBU R128, ITU-R BS.1770-3, and ATSC A/85, which matters in television, radio, podcasting, and online video.

-What sets RX Loudness Control apart is its ability to automatically analyse and adjust loudness with exceptional precision, all while preserving the natural dynamics and clarity of the original audio.
-Instead of manually tweaking volume levels and risking inconsistent results, users can rely on RX’s intelligent algorithms to deliver smooth, professional-grade output that’s ready for publication or broadcast.
+What sets it apart is analysing and adjusting loudness automatically and precisely, without flattening the natural dynamics or clarity of the original.
+Rather than tweaking volume by hand and risking inconsistent results, you can let its algorithms deliver output that is ready for publication or broadcast.

 Key Features: